 Mohammad Azadpur is professor of Philosophy at San Francisco State University.
 He teaches courses on Islamic Philosophy and Islamic Mysticism, and he has written about the links between Islamic and Western thought.
 Prof. Azadpur obtained his PhD from the University of Virginia.

 Maziar Behrooz is associate professor in the History Department.
 He received his PhD in History from the University of California, Los Angeles.
 He teaches core classes on Middle East History from 500 CE to the present, as well as courses on Afghanistan and Iran in the 19th century.
 He has written about the Iranian left and its influence on the politics of Iran up through the Iranian Revolution of 1979.

 Carel Bertram is associate professor in the Department of Humanities.
 She was trained in Near Eastern Studies at UC Berkeley and in Art and Architectural History at UCLA.
 Her field is urban history and historical consciousness in the Islamic world.
-She is an expert in Turkish vernacular architecture and she teaches classes on Istanbul, as well as courses on Cultural Expression and the Poetics of Space in the Islamic World.
+She is an expert in Turkish vernacular architecture as well as processes of building and narrating personal memory by members of the Armenian diaspora through pilgrimages to modern-day Turkey.
+She teaches classes on Istanbul, as well as courses on Cultural Expression and the Poetics of Space in the Islamic World.

 Chris Chekuri is associate professor in the History Department.
 He received his PhD from the University of Madison, Wisconsin.
 He teaches courses on world history as well as the colonial history of India, with a focus on Muslim-Hindu relations.